shatterthesky/CRAT_Scoring/README.md

 # CRAT_Scoring

+Analysing and interpreting convergent thinking task performance data

-Application and Assessment of a Scoring Approach for the German Compound Remote Associates Test
+This ia a Master thesis project that applies and assesses a Scoring Approach for the German Compound Remote Associates Test